thomasjoyce7/MEDLEY/README.md

 3. Serialize tabular medication histories into list and text templates; for POD, optionally generate decoder-LLM summaries.
 4. Generate patient-level encoder embeddings from the serialized medication histories.
 5. Run PCA, clustering, and cluster assignment workflows.
-6. Produce manuscript tables and scripted figure outputs for phenotype interpretation.
+6. Produce manuscript tables and scripted figure outputs for subgroup analysis and phenotyping.

 Some embedding and clustering steps are computationally intensive and are expected to run on a GPU-enabled cluster.
 The repository therefore includes both local Makefile targets and SLURM submission scripts.